 The energy industry employs more than 6.7 million Americans, and that number is expected to grow, while job types are expected to expand in their diversity.
 Careers in the energy industry account for just under 10% of all the new jobs in the United States.

-All NEED curriculum is available for free PDF download on the NEED shop.
-Click on the title of each guide below.
+All NEED curriculum is available for free PDF download or viewable as an e-publication on the NEED shop.

 Energy Careers Excursion